GuiltedRose/livinglegacyengine/README.md

 - `ShouldDecayDungeon`: decides when active dungeons decay
 - `SelectLoot`: chooses which pooled item is returned on clear
 - `LootReward`: maps a dropped crafted item to the reward returned by a dungeon clear
+- `DepositEvents`: emits extra events when loot enters a dungeon pool
+- `ClaimEvents`: emits extra events when deposited loot is claimed
+- `DepositRumors`: emits rumors when loot enters a dungeon pool
+- `ClaimRumors`: emits rumors when deposited loot is claimed
 - `RumorPerception`: maps a rumor into perception changes
 - `EventPerception`: maps an event into perception changes